pickytri/jekyll-pickytri/about.md

 ---
 layout: page
 title: About Me
-introduction: Hi this is my blog site.
+introduction: Hi, this is my blog.
 I enjoy cooking, triathlons, photography and will post about those things and others when I feel like.
 This site is self hosted out of my home so be patient if it loads a bit slow at times. <br><br> Below are some links to my other sites:|
 actions:
   - label: "CV/Resume"
     icon: arrow-right